-To participate in the Undergraduate Management Poster Competition, you must be a current UB student majoring in Accounting, Business Administration or Information Technology & Management or if you are a student outside of the School of Management, you must be partnered with a current undergraduate School of Management major.
+To participate in the Undergraduate Management Poster Competition, you must be a current UB student majoring in accounting, business administration or information technology and management.
+If you are a student outside of the School of Management, you must be partnered with a current undergraduate School of Management major.

 Here’s what past students have said:

-"It was a great opportunity to bring people together and to highlight some of the amazing work our students have been involved with throughout the year.
-Opportunities like these make me proud to be a student and future alumni of the school." — Benjamin Gutsin, BS '19, a past winner for Global Experience Poster
+“It was a great opportunity to bring people together and highlight some of the amazing work our students have been involved with throughout the year.
+Opportunities like these make me proud to be a student and future alumnus of the school.” — Benjamin Gutsin, BS ’19, past winner for Global Experience Poster

 “Performing research with a faculty mentor on an important issue has given me a great deal of knowledge on the challenges of conducting business worldwide.
 This competition brought that experience full circle and helped me recognize the skills I gained from it.” — Matthew Ricotta, BS ’16, a past winner for Best Research Poster